Post

 SolTempo

-• Tuning indicator: shows how sharp/flat you are relative to the nearest semitone
+• Real-time note pitch detection for voice and instruments with tuning indicator: how sharp/flat you are relative to the nearest semitone

 • Multiple note notations: Letters, Solfeggio (fixed/movable), Cyrillic, Numbers